-(Community Planner and Committee and Community)
+(Community Planner, Committee, Community)

-- Community Planner and Committee members follow through with the work that is needed to reach each goal. - This may mean that the Community Planner needs to write grant proposals, conduct feasibility studies, develop business plans, contact outside resources, etc.
+- Community Planner and Committee members follow through with the work that is needed to reach each goal - This may mean that the Community Planner needs to write grant proposals, conduct feasibility studies, develop business plans,

 Then we go back to the EAST to begin again.
 Each year the Strategic Plan should be reviewed...